-The most comprehensive productivity indicator is Total Factor Productivity (TFP), which reflects the efficiency with which producers combine inputs to make outputs.
-In recent decades, productivity improvements have driven considerable growth in agricultural production,but there are large differences in productivity growth between countries, and by farm type, size and region as illustrated in recent OECD farm-level analyses.
-Productivity gaps remain significant among farms, and improving the productivity of farms lagging behind remains a challenge even for the strong performing countries.
+Total Factor Productivity (TFP) growth – the efficiency with which producers combine inputs to make outputs – has driven most of the growth in agricultural production in the last two decades, though progress is uneven across countries and sector.
+Productivity gaps remain significant among farms, and improving the productivity of farms lagging behind remains a challenge for structural adjustment, even for high performing countries.

-Agricultural policy should instead focus on measures to improve the sector’s long-term productivity and sustainability, such as investment in general services that strengthen human and infrastructure capacity, and farmers’ connection to input and output markets.
-There must also be a business case from the farm to the fork for producers to innovate and to improve productivity and environmental performance.
-Well-functioning markets and a sound regulatory and policy environment are key to harnessing these market opportunities.
+Good agricultural policy should focus on measures to improve the sector’s long-term productivity and sustainability, such as investments in human capital, infrastructure and farmers’ connections to markets.
+A sound regulatory policy environment and well-functioning markets ensure that there is a good business case for producers to innovate responding to current productivity and environmental challenges of food systems.

 Policies for the Future of Farming and Food in Norway